 ClickHouse offers a better fit for this kind of workload.
 It's a high-speed, columnar database built specifically for real-time analytics.
 With support for large-scale aggregations and complex queries, ClickHouse makes it easy to run fast, insightful analysis, even on billions of rows.

-In this guide, you’ll learn how to stream and sync data from MongoDB to ClickHouse using Estuary Flow, a no-code platform for building real-time data pipelines.
+In this guide, you’ll learn how to stream and sync data from MongoDB to ClickHouse using Estuary, a no-code platform for building real-time data pipelines.
 You'll avoid the complexity of batch ETL and Kafka infrastructure while setting up a reliable, low-latency connection between your operational database and your analytics engine.

 Whether you're offloading reporting from MongoDB, building dashboards, or scaling customer-facing analytics, this is your easiest path to get there.